WolfDen133/WFT-OLD/README.md

 ## Bugs
 Known bugs are currently that:

-  Will sometimes move text slightly when reloading (unfixed)
+  Will sometimes move text slightly when reloading (fixed)